Give a gift with great sentiment by turning old family recipe cards into thoughtful gifts.

 I absolutely love handwritten recipes!
 Just opening up my recipe file and seeing my Mom’s precise handwriting floods me with memories and thankfulness for her.
 (She is in glory now.)
 A person’s handwriting is a part of their unique personality, and I just love how no two are exactly alike.

 Did you know you can have handwritten recipes printed onto dishtowels or aprons?
 You can!!
+They make the most precious handwritten recipe gifts.

 Here are a few different options I tracked down online.
 (Click on the arrows to scroll through and the image to find details):